$1,347,947Average Value$462Average Price per Sq Ft6Homes For Sale

 Getting around the Raleigh metro

 Fallon Park is only a couple of miles away from downtown Raleigh, which is a straight shot south on Glenwood Avenue bordering the western side of the neighborhood.
 Travelling north on Glenwood Avenue brings drivers to the merge with the Interstate 440 beltline, which loops around the northern Raleigh metro area and is one of the city’s main commuter thoroughfares.
 Public transit options in this area include the GORaleigh bus services.
-Duke Raleigh Hospital and its 24-hour emergency room is approximately 2 miles outside the neighborhood.
+Duke Raleigh Hospital and its 24-hour emergency room are approximately 2 miles outside the neighborhood.
 The Raleigh-Durham International Airport is a 14-mile drive northwest.

 Fallon Park is close to downtown Raleigh.